Yet-Zio/Yet-Zio/README.md

-Hi there :neckbeard: My name's Mahesh Yet Zio, you can call me just Yet Zio, zio or yeti, whatever you want.
+Hi there :neckbeard: My name's Mahesh P S. I often go by the name Yet Zio, you can call me just zio or yeti, whatever you want.

 ## Working on Qt Projects and other interesting stuff.